NativeSH/react-native-console-panel/README.md

 ## TO-DOs
 * Count unread log when panel is closing
 * 'clear' button
-* system infomation shapshot
+* System infomation shapshot
-* better looking?
+* Better looking?
 * ...

-**I'm new to Javascript .So any pull requests is welcomed!**
+**I'm new to Javascript .So any pull request is welcomed!**